Norwegian Cruise Line: Apollo Management and reorganisation

-Further New Builds and fleet Changes
+Further new builds and fleet changes

 Norwegian reported in February 2008 that the Pride of Aloha, one of the two remaining NCL America ships, would be withdrawn from service in May of the same year.
 Initial reports suggested she would be transferred to the fleet of Star Cruises, but it was later announced that she would return to the Norwegian international fleet as the Norwegian Sky, while the Norwegian Majesty and Norwegian Dream would be sold to Louis Cruise Lines.

 Norwegian Epic

-Two ships in this Epic class were ordered by NCL in November 2006, with an option for a third vessel that was not exercised.
+Two ships in the Epic class were ordered by NCL in November 2006, with an option for a third vessel that was not exercised.
 A dispute between NCL and STX initially resulted in the construction of both ships being placed on hold until a new agreement was reached.
 The agreement called for completion of the first ship; the second ship was cancelled in 2008.
 The sole remaining ship, Norwegian Epic, was delivered to NCL on 17 June 2010.